Testing High-dimensional Covariance Matrices under the Elliptical Distribution and Beyond: Introduction

 Model \eqref{observe} incorporates the elliptical distribution as a special case.
-This general model further possesses several important advantages: \begin{itemize} \item It can be considered as a multivariate extension of the ARCH/GARCH model, and accommodates the conditional heteroskedasticity in real data.
+This general model further possesses several important advantages: \begin{itemize} \item It can be considered as a multivariate extension of the ARCH/GARCH model and accommodates conditional heteroskedasticity.
 In the ARCH/GARCH model, the volatility process is serially dependent and depends on past information.
-Such dependence is excluded from the elliptical distribution; however, it is perfectly compatible with Model~\eqref{observe}. \item The dependence of $\omega_i$ and $\fZ_i$ can feature the leverage effect in financial econometrics, {which accounts for the negative correlation between asset return and change in volatility.} Various research has been conducted to study the leverage effect; see, e.g., \cite{schwert1989does}, \cite{campbell1992no} and \cite{ait2013leverage}. \item Furthermore, it can capture the (conditional) asymmetry of data by allowing $\fZ_i$'s to be asymmetric.
+Such dependence is excluded from the elliptical distribution; however, it is perfectly compatible with Model~\eqref{observe}. \item The dependence between $\{\omega_i\}$ and $\{\fZ_i\}$ can feature the leverage effect in financial econometrics, {which accounts for the negative correlation between asset return and change in volatility.} Various research has been conducted to study the leverage effect; see, e.g., \cite{schwert1989does}, \cite{campbell1992no}, \cite{ait2013leverage}, \cite{WM14} and \cite{KX17}. \item Furthermore, it can capture (conditional) asymmetry by allowing the entries of $\fZ_i$'s to be asymmetrically distributed.
 The asymmetry is another stylized fact of financial data.
 For instance, the empirical study in \cite{singleton1986skewness} shows high skewness in individual stock returns.
 Skewness is also reported in exchange rate returns in \cite{peiro1999skewness}. \cite{Christoffersen12} documents that asymmetry exists in standardized returns; see Chapter 6 therein. \end{itemize}

-Because $\omega_i$'s are not required to be stationary, the unconditional covariance matrix may not exist, in which case there is no basis for testing \eqref{test:identity}.
-Testing \eqref{test:sphericity}, however, still makes perfect sense, because the scalars $\omega_i$'s only scale up or down the covariance matrix by a constant.
-We henceforth focus on testing~\eqref{test:sphericity}.
-As usual, by working with $\boldsymbol{\Sigma}_0^{-1/2}\fY_i$, testing~\eqref{test:sphericity} can be reduced to testing